open-telemetry/opentelemetry-go-contrib/instrgen/docs/design.md

 The fundamental difference is the injection point, instrumentation has to be done at compile time which has cons and pros.

-GO is perfect language for compile time instrumentation for two main reasons:
+Go is perfect language for compile time instrumentation for two main reasons:
 - everything that's needed is in standard library
 - it's easy to control compilation process due to go compiler architecture